Radiologic Science, Career Associate of Science

 Readmission of Returning Students

 Any student who fails a RADS course will not be allowed to continue onto the next semester of RADS courses.
-If this is the student’s first failure, the student may re-apply to the program the following year.
+If this is the student’s first failure, the student may re-apply to begin the program again the following year.
 If the student fails a second time, or fails more than one RADS course, it will result in permanent dismissal from the RADS program without a chance of re-admission.
-If a student withdraws or leaves due to reasons other than failure, the student may re-apply for admission in the following year.
-However, in any case, prior to readmission, the student must demonstrate continued competency in the completed courses via examination and/or demonstration with the program faculty to determine continued competency in previously completed courses.
+If a student withdraws or leaves due to reasons other than academic failure, the student may re-apply for admission in the following year in the semester needed if there is space available in that cohort.
+In any case, prior to readmission, the student must demonstrate continued competency in the completed courses via examination and/or demonstration with the program faculty to determine continued competency in previously completed courses.
+Comprehensive exam scores and clinical competency evaluation scores of 80 or higher are required to demonstrate adequate continued competency.
 If a period longer than one year lapses before readmission, the student must reapply to begin the program from the beginning (occupational specific courses repeated not general core).
 RADS courses more than two years old must be repeated.
 If a student is dismissed due to disciplinary reasons, that student may not reapply for admission for a period of five years from the time of dismissal.

 Completed application forms must be RECEIVED NO LATER THAN NOVEMBER 1st of each year.
 The application is complete only when the information requested is received.
 Students are responsible for making sure their application is complete.
 Applications are available electronically on the University's website and as hard copies in the Health Sciences office.